jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 > One could ask, considering the advantage of `Arc<str>`, why not writing that directly to disk or use it in the other indexes.
 Well, it doesn't work when serialized. [`Arc<str>`](https://doc.rust-lang.org/std/sync/struct.Arc.html) contains a pointer in memory of where the string is.
 When serialize/deserialize, this memory address changes, so the serializer just replaces the pointer with its actual value, which means duplication of data.

 Now, let's take a step back.
 In the current `Index` representation, there's no mention of attribute, but the attribute is quite similar to the document identifier: we don't know how big it could be and the size on disk is related to the size of the string.
 Might be worst adding it in our collection structure.
-And considering we'll need to access the attribute name by an `AttributeIndex` and the other way around, we need to implement a similar mechanism.
+And since we'll need to access the attribute name by an `AttributeIndex` and the other way around, we need to implement a similar mechanism.

 ```rust
 /// Let's keep a fairly low number of attributes, 256 attributes should be enough